cython/cython/docs/src/userguide/debugging.rst

     cython --gdb myfile.pyx

-.. note:: The debugger is newly part of Cython 0.14 and as such is still
-          experimental.
-CC markflorisson88@gmail.com in your TRAC tickets or mailing list complaints.

 Running the Debugger
 =====================
 .. highlight:: bash

 To run the Cython debugger and have it import the debug information exported by Cython, run ``cygdb`` in the build directory::

     $ python setup.py build_ext --pyrex-gdb --inplace